It’s a tough time to be a business leader.

 Workforce planning involves pinpointing the specific skills your organization needs to succeed.
 If you started a strategic workforce planning process today, it might look like this:

-• Assess the current state of your workforce
+- Assess the current state of your workforce

-• Decide what you want it to look like in the future
+- Decide what you want it to look like in the future

-• Evaluate headcount capacity and utilization
+- Evaluate headcount capacity and utilization

-• Identify skills gaps and resource needs
+- Identify skills gaps and resource needs

-• Create an action plan to move your team forward
+- Create an action plan to move your team forward

 Workforce analytics software helps organizations make data-driven decisions that optimize work.
 They pull from different data sources to help leaders audit, manage and plan for the myriad ways employees work — from time tracking and schedule adherence to productivity goal tracking and coaching, to headcount and capacity planning, and more.
 This data is rendered in user-friendly dashboards and reports that go beyond HR analytics and talent acquisition to reveal a full range of performance metrics and answer questions such as:

-• Are employees working on activities aligned with their roles?
+- Are employees working on activities aligned with their roles?

-• Do they have the right tools?
+- Do they have the right tools?

-• How much time do they spend on focused work?
+- How much time do they spend on focused work?

-• Where are they most productive — in-office or remote?
+- Where are they most productive — in-office or remote?

 The two come together as workplace planning and analytics, which provide a framework for ensuring your organization runs as efficiently as possible.

-The benefits of workforce planning and analytics
+Types of workforce planning analytics

 Many organizations rely on pulse surveys and sentiment analysis to understand how employees engage with their jobs, their managers and their organizations at large.
 While these solutions offer tremendous benefits, they don’t provide the full story.

 Why?
 Because self-assessments and estimates are rarely accurate.
 Which is why workforce planning is so important.
-These data-driven insights paint an objective picture of employee engagement and operations.
+These data-driven analytics paint an objective picture of employee engagement and operations.
 Applied at scale, they provide several tangible benefits.

 Improved employee productivity